iSEE/iUSEiSEE/README.md

                         build_vignettes = TRUE)
 ```

-## How to run this demo
+## How to run this workshop

 - Open the `iUSEiSEE.Rproj` project file
 - Navigate to the `vignettes` folder
 - Make sure the datasets are included in the `datasets` subfolder (if using Seurat or AnnData)
-- Open the `iUSEiSEE.Rmd` Rmarkdown file (and the other Rmd files) and execute its content live!
+- Open the individual Rmarkdown files and execute their content live!

 ## Schedule